This is a look at the LA Chargers logo and Its History. The Los Angeles Chargers logo has gone through several changes

+This is a look at the LA Chargers logo and Its History.
+The Los Angeles Chargers logo has gone through several changes**

-Over the past forty-eight years, the Los Angeles Chargers have enjoyed plenty of ups and downs, and twists and turns.
-In this article, we’ll take a look at the history of the Los Angeles Chargers as well as the history of their logo design.
+  Over the past forty-eight years, the Los Angeles Chargers have enjoyed plenty of

+  ups and downs, and twists and turns.
+In this article, we’ll take a look at the

+  history of the Los Angeles Chargers as well as the history of their logo design.

   The History of the Los Angeles Chargers

-In spite of the fact that they were founded as the Los Angeles Chargers and the fact that they currently play as the Los Angeles Chargers, the Chargers haven’t spent much of their forty-eight year history in the City of Angels.
+  In spite of the fact that they were founded as the Los Angeles Chargers and the

+  fact that they currently play as the Los Angeles Chargers, the Chargers haven’t

+  spent much of their forty-eight year history in the City of Angels.

-In 1959, seven new AFL teams were established, including the Los Angeles Chargers.
-The Chargers played their first season in Los Angeles during the 1960 season.
-However, it would be the first and only season that the Charger played in Los Angeles for the next forty-seven years.
-After their first season, the Charger relocated to San Diego to play at Qualcomm Stadium and became the San Diego Chargers.
+  In 1959, seven new AFL teams were established, including the Los Angeles

+  Chargers.
+The Chargers played their first season in Los Angeles during the 1960

+  season.
+However, it would be the first and only season that the Charger played

+  in Los Angeles for the next forty-seven years.
+After their first season, the

+  Charger relocated to San Diego to play at Qualcomm Stadium and became the San

-By the late 2000’s, though, Qualcomm Stadium had already begun to lag behind the other stadiums in the NFL.
-It was one of the last stadiums remaining in the league that was originally built as a multi-purpose stadium rather than a stadium dedicated to a specific NFL team, and its age was showing.
-The owner of the Chargers – Alex Spanos – felt that in order for the Chargers to compete with the rest of the league in terms of ticket sales, they would need a new stadium.
-So, in 2014, talk of the Chargers moving back to Los Angeles began.
+  Diego Chargers.

+  By the late 2000s, though, Qualcomm Stadium had already begun to lag behind the

+  other stadiums in the NFL.
+It was one of the last stadiums remaining in the

+  league that was initially built as a multi-purpose stadium rather than a stadium

+  dedicated to a specific NFL team, and its age was showing.
+The owner of the

+  Chargers – Alex Spanos – felt that for the Chargers to compete with the rest of

+  the league in terms of ticket sales, they would need a new stadium.
+So, in 2014,

+  talk of the Chargers moving back to Los Angeles began.

-It wasn’t until 2016, though, that the Chargers made their move to Los Angeles, and 2017 was the first season that the Chargers played in the new StubHub Center Stadium.
+  It wasn’t until 2016, though, that the Chargers made their move to Los Angeles,

+  and 2017 was the first season that the Chargers played in the new StubHub Center

+  Stadium.